A mother and freelance writer, Meagan loves to research and learn new things. Her biggest passion is sharing those things with other people.

-Waves can be fun to jump and play in and the oceans surf is great for this, but beware of big waves and shore breaks!
+Waves can be fun to jump and play in and the ocean's surf is great for this, but beware of big waves and shore breaks!
 They can knock an adult down with severe force, and in some cases cause spinal and head injuries!
 Imagine what that could mean for a child!
-Be cautious, and talk to that freakin life guard!
+Be cautious, and talk to that freaking lifeguard!

 If you do forget yours, find the bag lady, she has extra trust me!

 As funny as that was, sunburns are no laughing matter!
 Even with a mild burn, you are going to be uncomfortable and itchy!
 A more severe sunburn could result in blisters, third degree burns, and even sun poisoning!
 Make sure to apply it well before going into the water, and keep re-applying throughout the day.

 There are a number of things that can cause pollution to water, camps with illegal sewer drainage, contaminants in the soil, people dumping trash, and even large populations of ducks can cause the water to become unsafe.

 There was one summer when I was a young girl that we were not allowed to go swimming because the water was low, and because of duck poo, not safe to swim in.
 I don't know if that were true, or a lie told to me by my parents who didn't want to go to the beach, but it could have been true!

 There are websites online that you can use to research larger bodies of water, to find out if they are or ever have been deemed unsafe to swim in.

 Make sure everyone is partnered up at all times, especially when they are in the water!
 This doesn't mean have your three year old watch your two year old while you nap in the sun!
 Just make sure everyone is watching out for one another, and no one is swimming alone!